Kishmat/propose_your_crush/README.md

 # Propose Your Crush

-![!NOTE]
+> [!NOTE]
-This is just a demo project.
+> This is just a demo project.
 Don't blame me if your crush rejects you!

 This project demonstrates two interactive button behaviors using HTML, CSS, and JavaScript.

 - **Model 1**: The button disappears when the user attempts to hover over it.